ERIN HARPE & THE DELTA SWINGERS

 Erin Harpe has been called “one of the most dynamic, talented and exciting roots rocking blues women on the scene” by Living Blues Magazine.
 The singer, songwriter, guitarist, and leader of the Boston Music Award-winning band, Erin Harpe & the Delta Swingers, was recently named 2019 New England Music Awards’ “Blues Artist of the Year”.
 Erin Harpe has been hailed as “an authentic blues chanteuse”, as well as a celebrated guitarist and purveyor of early fingerstyle blues.
 (She is often compared to Memphis Minnie, JoAnn Kelley, Rory Block, or Bonnie Raitt.)
 Erin grew up learning finger-style guitar from her dad, Neil Harpe, and piedmont blues luminaries such as John Cephas & Phil Wiggins, John Jackson, Eleanor Ellis, and Warner Williams, at Washington DC’s famed Archie’s Barbershop.
 Erin has been recognized as “the next star in the acoustic blues” by TheCountryBlues.com, which recently wrote that “Erin Harpe has it all... the skills as an exceptional guitar fingerpicker, the musical heritage and knowledge, a wonderful voice, great stage presence and star-quality good looks to boot.”
 Erin has toured all over the US and Europe, opened for ZZ Top, Buddy Guy, James Cotton, Honeyboy Edwards and more, headlined festivals, and released three critically-acclaimed albums on the VizzTone label, which earned accolades from Living Blues, Downbeat, Sing Out!, Vintage Guitar, and many other highly-regarded publications, and have charted well in Roots Music Report Charts, the iTop Top 100 Blues Albums AND Relix Jamband Radio Charts!
 Hear for yourself – Erin’s music is available streaming on all major platforms from Spotify to iTunes!

-Erin’s new acoustic album, MEET ME IN THE MIDDLE, is coming out on VizzTone/Juicy Juju Records on October 30th, 2020!
-Following up a trio of successful albums with her band, Erin Harpe & the Delta Swingers, Erin goes back to her roots in country blues for this intimate acoustic album, self-produced and recorded in her home studio with husband/bass player Jim Countryman.
+For Erin’s newest release, MEET ME IN THE MIDDLE, she goes back to her roots in country blues for an intimate acoustic duo album, following up a trio of successful albums with The Delta Swingers.
 The album features 10 tracks, including four self-penned songs, and her own interpretations of traditional tunes and songs by blueswomen from Memphis Minnie to Lucille Bogan, with styles ranging from traditional country blues and slide guitar to folk, gospel and Zydeco.
 The stripped-down record features Erin Harpe on acoustic, slide and 12-string guitars and vocals, as well as kazoo and foot percussion, with ukulele bass and backing vocals provided by partner Jim Countryman.

 Band history and releases: